dr-daisuke-urano/Plant-Hyperspectral/README.md

 Critical: The threshold value for masking the white background can be adjusted as needed for individual cases.
 It significantly affects the quality of the segmentation.

-&nbsp; &nbsp; c.
+c.
 Identify contours and refine the masked area that encloses the leaf pixels
 ```python
 contours, _ = cv2.findContours(mask.astype(np.uint8), cv2.RETR_EXTERNAL, cv2.CHAIN_APPROX_SIMPLE)
 contour = max(contours, key=cv2.contourArea)